-SAC is open from 0630 - 1730 on scheduled non-school days designated by the Sparta and Tomah Public School Districts and on days school is cancelled due to inclement weather.
+SAC is open from 0630 - 1730 on scheduled non-school days designated by the Sparta and Tomah Public School Districts.
+When school is cancelled, due to inclement weather SAC is open from 0830-1730.
 Parents are responsible for transporting youth to SAC on these days.
 Breakfast, lunch and an afternoon snack are provided on non-school days.